Analyst6MV/cars-nest/README.md

 ```

 ## Remplace .env.Templaate
-You must replace the file name from .env.template to .env.development and complete the following variables:
+You must replace the file name from .env.template to .env.development.local and complete the following variables:
 ```
 PORT = // Port expost API Resrt
 ```